Convex-Dev/convex.cljc/README.md

 ## Development

-Starting in Clojure JVM mode, mentioning an additional Deps alias (here, a local setup of NREPL):
+Starting in Clojure JVM mode with NREPL on port `14563`:

 ```bash
 $ ./bin/dev/clojure :nrepl
 ```